jsmith982004/trial/README.md

 ### File 16: `backend/catalogue_mgmt_service/src/InitApp/index.js`

 **Why the code is there & What it is doing:**
-This is the core application bootstrap and initialization module.
-Upon server start, it orchestrates the fundamental setup: establishing persistent connections to PostgreSQL via Knex, connecting to MongoDB via Mongoose, configuring global Express middleware (like CORS and JSON body parsers), and mounting the master routing index.
-Furthermore, it explicitly imports the `startGeoCatalogJob` function from `geoCatalog.job.js` and invokes it.
-This ensures that the nightly 2:00 AM background cron job is officially scheduled and activated the moment the backend microservice spins up in production.
+- **Purpose:** The core application bootstrap and initialization module.
+- **Setup:** Establishes PostgreSQL/MongoDB connections and configures global Express middleware.
+- **Cron Activation:** Explicitly imports and invokes `startGeoCatalogJob()`, guaranteeing the nightly 2:00 AM background job is scheduled the moment the backend spins up.

 **The Full Code:**
 ```js